clemenko/rke_install_blog/README.md

 ### RKE2 Server Install

 Now that we have all the nodes up to date, let's focus on `rancher1`.
 While this might seem controversial, `curl | bash` does work nicely.
-For more information about the Rancher versions, please refer to the  [Support Matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/rancher-v2-6-3/).
 The install script will use the tarball install for **Ubuntu** and the RPM install for **Rocky/Centos**.
 Please be patient, the start command can take a minute.
 Here are the [rke2 docs](https://docs.rke2.io/install/methods/) and [install options](https://docs.rke2.io/install/install_options/install_options/) for reference.

 ```bash
 # On rancher1